JahFyahh/Scripts/README.md

 # Scripts
-Some Random scripts for my raspberry
+Some Random scripts I made to make life easy